 Before getting into the specifics of setting up this particular account, we need to first understand how campaign priorities work.
-(You can find Google Adwords Help docs here.)
+(You can find Google Ads Help docs here.)
 Even the word “priority” can be a bit misleading.
 Just because a campaign has a lower priority than another, that does not mean that the products contained in that campaign are any less valuable to the company.

 There are three campaign priorities: High, Medium, and Low.
 Your general shopping campaign that picks up the majority of your traffic will be set at Medium priority.
 High priority campaigns are used for segmenting out products that are considered outliers (Best Sellers, Poor Performers, On Sale items, etc.).
 Low Priority campaigns are used to segment out traffic by search queries, which is what we will be focusing on in this article.

 If we have multiple medium priority campaigns with identical products but different bids, the campaign containing the product with the highest bid will participate in the auction.
 However, if our three campaigns all have different priorities, the product from the highest priority campaign will participate in the auction, even if the same product from a lower priority campaign has a higher bid.